-Neighbourhood Plan Section/Policy Relevant NNPF Paragraph Summary/Conclusion - how the INP has had regard to the NPPF Policy ILM6 Enhance Ilminster's enconomy, tourism and heritage 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 83: Tourism, community and leisure facilities 85: Vitality of town centres 125: Design visions 127: Development requirements The vitality and sense of place unique to Ilminster's historic market and shopping area is sought to be enhanced and amplified, to encourage tourism and promote the economy, in accordance with Paragraph 83 of the NPPF.
-Policy ILM7 Promote high quality design 8: Achieving sustainable development 20: Quality of development and enhancements 124: Quality design 125: Design visions 127: Development requirements 148: Tackling climate change 184: Heritage assets 185: Enhancing and contribution of heritage assets In this policy, the INP seeks to enhance the historic environment and recognise the contribution that the historic environment brings to the identity of Ilminster, as recommended in the NPPF.
-It comprises a robust and comprehensive policy, the confirms high quality development will be expected for the area, in line with NPPF requirements.
-Policy ILM8 Encourage shoppers and visitors into Ilminster's Centre 8: Achieving sustainable development 20: Quality of development and enhancements 85: Vitality of town centres 96: Deficiencies in facilities 102-107: Transport network 125: Design visions 127: Development requirements This policy seeks to improve the quality of the public realm and access through cycle routes and transport management in the INP area.
+Neighbourhood Plan Section/Policy Relevant INPPF Paragraph Summary/Conclusion - how the plan has had regard to the NPPF Policy ILM6 Enhance Ilminster's enconomy, tourism and heritage 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 83: Tourism, community and leisure facilities 85: Vitality of town centres 125: Design visions 127: Development requirements The vitality and sense of place unique to Ilminster's historic market and shopping area is sought to be enhanced and amplified to encourage tourism and promote the economy in accordance with Paragraph 83 of the NPPF.
+Policy ILM7 Promote high quality design 8: Achieving sustainable development 20: Quality of development and enhancements 124: Quality design 125: Design visions 127: Development requirements 148: Tackling climate change 184: Heritage assets 185: Enhancing and contribution of heritage assets In this policy, the INP seeks to enhance the histo environment and recognise the contribution that the historic environment brings to the identity of ilminster as recommended in the NPPF.
+It comprises a robust and comprehensive policy the confirms high quality development will be expect for the area in line with NPPF requirements.
+Policy ILM8 Encourage shoppers and visitors into Ilminster Center 8: Achieving sustainable development 20: Quality of development and enhancements 85: Vitality of town centres 96: Deficiencies in facilities 102-107: Transport network 125: Design visions 127: Development requirements This policy seeks to improve the quality of the public realm and access through cycle routes and transport management in the INP area.
 This policy addresses design visions for the plan area and deficiencies in facilities as outlined in the listed paragraphs of the NPPF.

-Table 1 - Compliance with the National Planning Policy Framework, February 2021 (NPPF) Neighbourhood Plan Section/Policy Relevant NNPF Paragraph Summary/Conclusion - how the INP has had regard to the NPPF Policy ILM9 Safe, interesting walking and cycling route 8: Achieving sustainable development 91: Healthy and safe places 96: Deficiencies in facilities 102-107: Transport network 125: Design visions 127: Development requirements 148: Tackling climate change This policy seeks to encourage cycle and walking routes in the INP area.
-This policy addresses deficiencies in facilities, as well as seeking to tackle climate change through low carbon transport options, thereby reducing the reliance on the car, as outlined in the listed paragraphs of the NPPF.
-Policy ILM10 Welcome people to Ilminster 8: Achieving sustainable development 83: Tourism, community and leisure facilities 85: Vitality of town centres 125: Design visions 127: Development requirements Public realm improvements are sought through this policy in order to improve the sense of place and impression that the town brings to visitors.
+Neighbourhood Plan Section/Policy Relevant INPPF Paragraph Summary/Conclusion - how the plan has had regard to the NPPF Policy ILM9 Safe, Interesting Walking And Cycling Routes 8: Achieving sustainable development 91: Healthy and safe places 96: Deficiencies in facilities 102-107: Transport network 125: Design visions 127: Development requirements 148: Tackling climate change This policy seeks to encourage cycle and walking routes in the INP area.
+This policy addresses deficiencies in facilities as well as seeking to tackle climate change through low carbon transport options thereby reducing the reliance on the car as outlined in the listed paragraphs of the NPPF.
+Policy ILM10 Welcome People To Ilminster 8: Achieving sustainable development 83: Tourism, community and leisure facilities 85: Vitality of town centres 125: Design visions 127: Development requirements Public realm improvements are sought through this policy in order to improve the sense of place and impression that the town brings to visitors.
 Enticing people to stay in the town and enjoy its amenities, thereby boosting the economic sustainability of the town centre in line with the NPPF.
-Policy ILM11 The layout and appearance of the historic market town centre 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 85: Vitality of town centres 125: Design visions 127: Development requirements Public realm improvements are sought within the historic core, in order to improve the sense of place.
-Enticing people to stay in the town will improve its economic sustainability, in line with NPPF paragraphs.
-Access and parking improvements are also sought, to improve the design quality and setting of the historic core and shopping area.
+Policy ILM11 The Layout And Appearance Of The Historic Market Town Centre 8: Achieving sustainable development 20: Quality of development and enhancements 28: Detailed non-strategic matters 85: Vitality of town centres 125: Design visions 127: Development requirements Public realm improvements are sought within the historic core in order to improve the sense of place.
+Enticing people to stay in the town will improve its economic sustainability in line with NPPF paragraphs.
+Access and parking improvements are also sought to improve the design quality and setting of the historic core and shopping area.